antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 ## Deploy the VAE model with microTVM

-With microTVM, the deployment looks similar, similarly as the scenario.
+For microTVM, the deployment looks similar to the scenario above.
-The only difference are used optimizers and runtimes:
+The only difference are the optimizers and runtimes used:

 ```{literalinclude} ../scripts/configs/zephyr-tvm-vae-inference-max32690.yml
 :language: yaml
 ```

-To begin evaluation, run compilation of the evaluation app using microTVM as the runtime:
+To begin evaluation, compile the evaluation app using microTVM as the runtime:

 ```bash
 west build -p always -b max32690evkit/max32690/m4 app -- -DEXTRA_CONF_FILE='tvm.conf;boards/max32690evkit_max32690_m4.conf'
 ```

-After this, run:
+Then, run:

 ```bash
 kenning optimize test report --cfg ./kenning-scenarios/zephyr-tvm-vae-inference-max32690.yml \